slyval/guidelines/Guidelines/REST API Guidelines.md

 ## What
 REST stands for  REpresentational State Transfer.
 It is an archtectural style to developing web based API.
 Other alternative mechanisms include the SOAP based RPC and GraphQL.

 There are several characteristics that help to describe REST based APIs.
 Some of the detail on these will be covered in the **Principles** section.
-The basic characteristics are:
+The basic characteristics are that REST APIs are:

- 1. REST APIs are resource based rather than action based
+ 1. resource based rather than action based
- 2. REST APIs are stateless
+ 2. stateless rather than stateful
- 3. REST APIs are based on the client-server design approach
+ 3. based on the client-server design approach
- 4. REST APIs are e
+ 4. cacheable
+ 5. based on the transfer of res

 ## Principles
 Outlined below are different principles that should be considered and followed when designing REST APIs